LIVE WITHOUT HARMING! UNDERSTANDING EVERY RELIGIOUS PRECEPT WITHIN THE CONTEXT IN WHICH IT WAS CREATED

 Furthermore, each religion is usually heavily influenced by the mentality of the place and era in which it was created.
 Thus, for example, Islam contains precepts from the polytheistic Arab tribes of Muhammad’s time, such as the pilgrimage to Mecca.
 But at the same time, this religious and military leader took many elements from Judaism and Christianity, with which he had contact because there were Arab tribes of the Jewish religion in the area where he lived, and because he had been a merchant who traveled and knew believers of those religions.
 The main influence he took from them was monotheism.

-In turn, the authors of the books of the Old Testament incorporated elements from different cultures from which the Jews originated or with which they were in contact.
-Modern historians say that the Jewish people originate from Canaan, so it is not surprising to see the strong influence of the Canaanite civilization observed in the Old Testament, according to experts in biblical studies.
+In turn, the authors of the books of the Old Testament incorporated into them elements from different cultures from which the Jews originated or with which they were in contact.
+Modern historians say that the Jewish people originate from Canaan, so it is not surprising, according to experts in biblical studies, to see the strong influence of Canaanite civilization in the Old Testament.

-Later, the people of Israel were under the rule of Egypt, a period during which six books of the Bible were written.
+Later, the people of Israel were under Egyptian rule, a period during which 6 books of the Bible were written.
 Contact with that kingdom not only left a considerable mark on those books.
-For example, in the Mosaic Law (Leviticus, Numbers, and Deuteronomy), certain parallels with Egyptian laws and cultic practices can be observed.
+For example, in the Mosaic Law (Leviticus, Numbers, and Deuteronomy), certain parallels can be observed with Egyptian laws and cultic practices.

-Subsequently, the Jews were subjected to the Assyrian Empire, a period during which five books and part of two others of the Old Testament were written.
-Some of the many Assyrian influences within it are Divine Judgment and Punishment.
+Subsequently, the Jews were subjugated by the Assyrian Empire, a period during which 5 books and part of 2 others of the Old Testament were written.
+Some of the many Assyrian influences in it include Divine Judgment and Punishment.

-Later, the Israelites were dominated by the Babylonian Empire, which deported part of them to Babylon.
-During this time, five books and part of two others of the Bible were written.
-Prolonged contact with Babylonian culture left a cultural, religious, and literary impact, such as the biblical accounts of creation, the Great Flood and the destruction of Sodom and Gomorrah, which present notable parallels with Mesopotamian myths such as the Enuma Elish and the Epic of Gilgamesh.
+Later, the Israelites were dominated by the Babylonian Empire, which deported some of them to Babylon.
+During this time, 5 books and part of 2 others of the Bible were written.
+Prolonged contact with Babylonian culture left cultural, religious and literary impact, such as the biblical accounts of creation, the Great Flood and the destruction of Sodom and Gomorrah, which show notable parallels with Mesopotamian myths such as the Enuma Elish and the Epic of Gilgamesh.

-On the other hand, the Jews lived for two centuries under the rule of the Persian Empire, which left a lasting mark on Jewish culture and religion.
-During that time, ten books of the Old Testament and part of two others were probably written.
-The influence of Zoroastrianism, the official religion of the Persian Empire, can be seen in concepts such as the struggle between good and evil, angelology, and demonology, which appear more prominently in Jewish literature of the later period.
+On the other hand, the Jews lived for 2 centuries under the rule of the Persian Empire, which left a lasting mark on Jewish culture and religion.
+In that period, probably 10 books of the Old Testament and part of 2 others were written.
+The influence of Zoroastrianism, the official religion of the Persian Empire, can be seen in concepts such as the struggle between good and evil, angelology and demonology, which appear more prominently in Jewish literature of the later period.

-Not only do different books of the Bible have different cultural influences, but even some books, such as Genesis, Isaiah, or Psalms, were written by several authors with diverse influences and narrative styles, sometimes in very different eras.
+Not only do different books of the Bible have different cultural influences, but even some books, such as Genesis, Isaiah or Psalms, were written by several authors with diverse influences and narrative styles, sometimes in very different periods.

-Therefore, let us not consider all the verses of all the texts on which religions are based as the word of God, but rather as texts that were written by specific people of the past, influenced by the mentality of their time and by their own selfish interests.
+Therefore, we should not consider all the verses of all the texts on which religions are based as the word of God, but rather as texts that were written by specific people of the past, influenced by the mentality of their time and by their own selfish interests.

-Let us learn from a large part of the Jewish people belonging to progressive branches of Judaism, who consider that religious precepts were written by people influenced by their society and that a literalist interpretation should not be carried out, but rather one suited to the context.
+Let’s learn from a large part of the Jewish people belonging to progressive branches of Judaism, who consider that religious precepts were written by people influenced by their society and that a literal interpretation should not be carried out, but rather one suited to the context.
 They also recognize individual freedom to interpret or even reject them.

-This is the case with Reform Judaism, which defends individual autonomy regarding the interpretation of religious precepts, or Reconstructionist Judaism, which understands Judaism as a progressively evolving civilization.
+This is the case with Reform Judaism, which defends individual autonomy regarding the interpretation of religious precepts, or Reconstructionist Judaism, which understands Judaism as a civilization that evolves progressively.

 IS THE PROBLEM THE TEXTS OR THEIR FOLLOWERS?